jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - API Gateway
   - AppSync (GraphQL)

-2. `AWS Verified Access` - Provide secure access to corporate applications without a VPN.
+4. `AWS Verified Access` - Provide secure access to corporate applications without a VPN.

+AWS Verified Access is a zero-trust access control service that enables secure, conditional access to your applications and resources without using traditional VPNs or bastion hosts.
+It verifies every user and device before granting access, improving security and simplifying remote access management.

+- Key Points
+  - Zero-trust access service: verifies every user and device before granting access.
+  - No VPN or bastion host required: simplifies remote access to applications and resources.
+  - Conditional access: enforces policies based on user identity, device posture, location, and more.
+  - Seamless integration: works with existing identity providers like AWS IAM Identity Center, Okta, etc.
+  - Improves security: reduces risk of unauthorized access with strict access controls.
+  - Centralized management: manage access policies and audit logs from a single console.

-3. `Amazon Route 53 Resolver DNS Firewall` - Filter and control outbound DNS traffic for your VPCs.
+5. `Amazon Route 53 Resolver DNS Firewall` - Filter and control outbound DNS traffic for your VPCs.

+Amazon Route 53 Resolver DNS Firewall helps protect your Amazon VPC by filtering and controlling outbound DNS requests.
+It allows you to block or allow DNS queries based on domain lists, helping prevent access to malicious or unwanted domains.

+- Key Features
+  - **Domain Filtering:** Block or allow DNS requests based on domain lists (blocklists/allowlists).
+  - **Integration with Route 53 Resolver:** Works seamlessly with DNS queries in your VPC.
+  - **Customizable Rule Groups:** Create and manage multiple domain lists with different filtering policies.
+  - **Logging and Monitoring:** Provides DNS query logs for visibility and auditing.
+  - **Protects Against Malware & Phishing:** Prevents communication with known malicious domains.
+  - **Easy to Deploy:** Managed service, no infrastructure to maintain.

 ##### Data Protection - Each compontent's breif discussion